Golem-Base/golembase-op-geth/RUN_LOCALLY.md

 # Running OP-Geth Locally with Docker Compose

-This guide explains how to run OP-Geth locally with MongoDB and SQLite ETL services using Docker Compose.
+This guide explains how to run OP-Geth locally in [dev mode](https://geth.ethereum.org/docs/developers/dapp-developer/dev-mode) with MongoDB and SQLite ETL services using Docker Compose.

 > **Tip:** We also have a [Golem Base CLI](./cmd/golembase/README.md) available for interacting with the Golem Base storage system.